midnight-mary/carpentries-collab-2023-11-16/episodes/voyant.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Define key terms relating to textual analysis
+- Define key terms relating to Natural Language Processing
 - Load data into Voyant and conduct inductive analysis
 - Identify affordances and limitations of a frequency-based approach to corpus analysis